Deutsche Futsal-Meisterschaft

-The Deutsche Futsal-Meisterschaft (until 2015: DFB Futsal Cup) was the top futsal championship in Germany.
+The Deutsche Futsal-Meisterschaft (until 2015: DFB Futsal Cup) is a futsal league in Germany that was the country's top futsal championship until 2021.
 It was founded in 2006.
 The championship which is played under UEFA rules, consists of the champion and runner-up of each Futsal-Regionalliga.
 Organized by German Football Association.
 The champion qualified for the UEFA Futsal Champions League.
-The Championship has been played in the Futsal-Bundesliga since the 2021-22 season.
+The top-level league for German futsal has been played in the Futsal-Bundesliga since the 2021-22 season.